JnCM/mini-fuzz/README.md

 ## Next steps

-- Adding more detectors based on instruction-level approaches;
+- Add more detectors based on instruction-level approaches;
 - Improve Fuzzing execution;
+- Show the vulnerable code line in the terminal;